Planning and Development Overview

 The project is calling for Climate Ready Champions.
 These community champions will be supported by Red Cross through free training about how you can support others take action to become ‘climate ready’, practical guidance to deliver activities and events in Adelaide’s south, and the opportunity to get involved in Red Cross’ emergency response and preparedness activities.

-The City of Holdfast Bay recognises climate change as the most complex problem of our generation.
+The City of Holdfast Bay recognises that the world is in a state of climate emergency and that all levels of Government have a responsibility to act.
 On behalf of its coastal community the City of Holdfast Bay has an immediate responsibility to respond to forecast climate change implications.

 Our climate change response strategies are based on four core areas of activity: